Hillary Clinton Resurfaces With Holiday Message, Thanks Supporters And Reminds Them Of Her Popular Vote Win Over Donald Trump

 Hillary Clinton has been unusually quiet since losing the 2016 presidential race to Donald Trump in an electoral college upset.
 On Monday, Clinton emailed her supporters and took to Facebook t0 thank them for supporting her throughout the grueling campaign.
-She had an uplifting message for supporters to not give up hope, causing many to believe she may have lost but she hasn’t given up her career in politics.
+She had an uplifting message for supporters not to give up hope, causing many to believe she may have lost but she hasn’t given up her career in politics.
 Hillary also made sure to point out in her message that she did beat Donald Trump by nearly 3 million votes but lost because of the electoral college.

 Clinton has been staying out of the public eye since her disappointing loss to Donald Trump in the 2016 presidential election.
 Aside from her concession speech, Politico reports that Hillary popped up once in an impromptu photo shoot with one of her supporters who found her on a wooded walking trail.
 She also made an appearance at the Newseum and was honored by the Children’s Defense Fund just one week after losing the election.